While I am always excited to check out new watch brands, I tend to be quite wary when suddenly a brand is everywhere.

 In terms of legibility, the Chrono S is a mixed bag.

 Under the sun, the dial reads very easily.
-However, under dark conditions, the dial brought in the disappointment.
+However, under dark conditions, the dial brought in disappointment.
 Supposedly, there’s a lume to the hands and indices but it’s quite poor.
 Overall, the watch performs quite poorly in low-light conditions which is a shame.

 If the blue dial doesn’t quite tickle your fancy, Vincero offers more than 20 different color options for